yangpluseven/ACL24-EconAgent/README.md

 # Changes in this fork

-Considering that the original implementation is based on chatGPT API, and it is relatively expensive for studnts (who may not be a professional researcher but just a amateur).
+Considering that the original implementation is based on chatGPT API, and it is relatively expensive for students (who may not be a professional researcher but just a amateur).
 And the original work used GPT-3.5 API to be specific, which is not in service anymore.
 So we use Ollama to replace it.

 # Run